 The Company recognizes a right-of-use asset and lease liability at the lease commencement date.
 The right-of-use asset is initially measured based on the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, less any lease incentives received.
-The right-of-use assets are depreciated to the earlier of the end of the useful life of the asset or the end of the lease term.
 Each individual lease liability is initially measured at the present value of the lease payments over the respective lease term, discounted using the Company's incremental borrowing rate for that lease.